dimagi/commcare-sync-ansible/README.md

 | CommCare Sync | Django process for web application, and Celery process for background and scheduled tasks |
 | Superset      | BI Tool |

-The above will all be configured, and after install commcare-sync should be properly set up.
+The above will all be configured, and after install, commcare-sync should be properly set up.

+Note that some of these can be enabled/disabled based on variables.
+For example, setting `superset_enabled: no` in your environment will prevent Superset from being installed.

 ## Getting Started